s4m5apu3l/rsschool-cv/cv.md

  Two stab wounds instead of eyes;).
 Life quote *you get, what you give*.
 So i will work harder in the near future.
- My purpose is to become a good programmer, who will provide at least some benefit to the society
+ My purpose is to become a good programmer, who will provide at least some benefit to the society At the moment im currently working on a position Frontend developer, experience 1 year.

 ## Skills